sunnydigital/sunnydigital.github.io/content/aboutme/index.md

 It was during this time that I found Data Science and enjoyed its multidisciplinary nature, realizing the importance of quantizing a true part of the world.

 I took two years off working odd jobs here and there, acting as an Analyst at Two Sigma to a consultant at Deloitte.
-These roles (some with a negative reinforcement) only reaffirmed my decision that Data Science was for me.
+These roles (some with a negative reinforcement) only reaffirmed my decision that I wanted something more data-driven.

 I then returned to classes, working part-time as a Data Scientist at NYU Langone, where I processed, pipelined, and used semi/supervised methods to analyze genetic data.